DistAlgo/distalgo/README.md

   talk to other node processes, and any DistAlgo process running on an unnamed node will not be able to communicate with DistAlgo processes running on other nodes.
-In order to have multiple node processes that communicates with each other, you must give each one a unique name.
+In order to have multiple node processes that communicate with each other, you must give each one a unique name.
 A node name can be any string that does not include the characters '@', '#', and ':'.
 A node process can be named by using the `-n <NAME>` command line argument.
 For example, the command